 GERALD C. KELLEY / SCIENCE PHOTO LIBRARY GERALD C. KELLEY / SCIENCE PHOTO LIBRARY

-Antelope jackrabbit (Lepus alleni).
-This hare is native to the deserts of north-western Mexico and south-central Arizona, USA.
+Antelope jackrabbit.
+Antelope jackrabbit (Lepus alleni) sitting in front of cacti.
+This hare is native to the deserts of north-west Mexico and south-central Arizona, USA.
 Its ears, which are almost a quarter of its total body length, are vital for temperature regulation.
-During hot conditions the hare loses heat by holding its ears upright and dilating its blood vessels.
+During hot conditions, the hare loses heat by holding its ears upright and dilating its blood vessels.
 When it is cold, it holds its ears close to its body.
-This jackrabbit is named for the massive antelope- like leaps it can make.
-Photographed in the Saguaro National Park, Arizona.
+This jackrabbit gets its name from the massive antelope-like leaps it can make.
+Photographed in Arizona, USA.

 Model release not required.
 Property release not required.